 Using Rule Machine from HTTP requests

-`rule1&rule2&rule3` are the appIds of the rules to run separated by ampersands.
+`rule1&rule2&rule3` are the appIds of the rules to run, separated by ampersands.

 This example would do the same thing as the code example above, where 943&956&10217 are the appIds that were selected by consequence of the input for theseRules, and stopRuleAct is the action to perform.

 `theseRules`.
-The appIds can also be found for a rule by opening the rule and observing its appId in its url, like this:
+The appIds can also be found for a rule by opening the rule and observing its appId in its URL as follows.

-The appId for that rule is 10249.
+The appId for that rule would be 10249.